 My current book project compares the divergent politics of distributing urban public goods — housing, sanitation, and transportation — in two mega-cities after transitions to democracy: Johannesburg, South Africa, and São Paulo, Brazil.
 In 2021, this work was selected for three honors, including the winner of the Best Dissertation Award in two different sections of the American Sociological Association: Comparative Historical Sociology and Collective Behavior & Social Movements.
 It was awarded an honorable mention for the Best Dissertation in the Social Sciences by the Latin American Studies Association’s Brazil Section.

 In its citation for the ASA’s Comparative Historical Sociology section’s Theda Skocpol Dissertation Award, the selection committee wrote:

 The committee were particularly impressed by your development of careful cross-case comparisons and process tracing to ask big theoretical questions, by the historical texture and clarity of your account, and by the new path you open towards a truly global urban sociology.

-Academic writing has been published or is forthcoming in Social Forces, International Journal of Urban & Regional Research, International Development Planning Review, and Environment & Urbanization.
-I have also published essays in public-facing outlets including the Boston Review, CityLab, the Washington Post‘s Monkey Cage, The Conversation, as well letters in the Financial Times (6x), The Economist, and the New Yorker.
-Each of the last four years of my doctoral work in the Department of Sociology at Brown University were supported by successive, peer-reviewed grants and fellowships from the American Council of Learned Societies, the National Science Foundation, the Fulbright Program, and the Brazilian Studies Association.
+Research articles have been published in Social Forces, City & Community, International Journal of Urban & Regional Research, International Development Planning Review, and Environment & Urbanization.
+I have also published essays in public-facing outlets including the Boston Review, Bloomberg’s CityLab, the Washington Post‘s Monkey Cage (2x), The Conversation (3x), the Atlantic Council, Africa Is A Country, and Eurozine, as well letters in the Financial Times (6x), The Economist, and the New Yorker.
+I received a PhD in Sociology from Brown University, a Masters in City Planning from MIT, and a BA in History (with high honors) from Swarthmore College.